Our Commitment to Community

 - In May of 2020, the Festival hired an advisor to lead our Equity, Diversity, Inclusion (EDI) Task Force.
 This person acts as a mentor and coordinator as we develop our ongoing social justice initiatives, with the final goal of adding a year-round EDI Director to our staff.

 - In July of 2020, our plans were presented to the board of trustees.
 They included: enhancing board understanding through training, examining board policies and eliminating barriers to inclusion, as well as active recruiting of Black, Indigenous and People of Color (BIPOC) board members.
+Following, in October 2020, the board participated in an Anti Racist workshop led by World Trust.

 - In the 2020 season, EDI facilitators and educators Seena Hodges and Roberto Soto-Carrion provided both BIPOC affinity spaces and anti-racist workshops for our Young Artists and interns as a way to support dialogue around racism.